berserkhmdvhb/fastapi-template-dev/docs/testing/README.md

-Besides unit tests, one can test endpoints with following CURL commands:

-# 🧪 FastAPI CRUD API Test Commands (PowerShell and Bash Compatible)
+# 🧪 FastAPI CRUD API Test Commands (PowerShell & Bash Compatible)

-This markdown file documents how to test your FastAPI CRUD endpoints using `Invoke-RestMethod` in PowerShell (instead of Bash `curl`).
+This markdown file documents how to test your FastAPI CRUD endpoints using both `Invoke-RestMethod` in PowerShell and `curl` in Bash.
 Make sure your FastAPI server is running at [http://localhost:8000](http://localhost:8000).

+---

 ## 🔐 Authentication Header